yiisoft/docs/guide/en/start/forms.md

     {
         return $this->message;
     }

-    public function getPropertyLabels(): array
-    {
-        return [
-            'message' => 'Message',
-        ];
 }
-}
 ```

-The class extends from a base class provided by Yii, commonly used to
-represent form data.

 The `EchoForm` class has `$message` property and related getter.
-These are regular data-related code. `getPropertyLabels()` method provides labels that you're going to display in a view.

 ## Using the form <span id="using-form"></span>